muritane/coordination-architecture/architecture.md

 Architectural clarity:

-* removes visible struggle,
+- removes visible struggle,
-* prevents failures that never occur,
+- prevents failures that never occur,
-* reduces future pain rather than present effort.
+- reduces future pain rather than present effort.

 As a result:

-* it appears obvious in hindsight,
+- it appears obvious in hindsight,
-* it is mistaken for temperament or caution,
+- it is mistaken for temperament or caution,
-* it is undervalued by output- or throughput-based metrics.
+- it is undervalued by throughput-oriented measurement.

 This is a measurement failure, not a competence failure.

 ---

-## On Measuring Option Space (Indirectly)
+## Indirect Signals of Option Loss

 Option space cannot be measured directly, but it leaves traces:

-* rising cost of small changes,
+- rising cost of small changes,
-* shrinking reversibility windows,
+- shrinking reversibility windows,
-* expanding coordination scope,
+- expanding coordination scope,
-* slower response to novel constraints.
+- slower response to novel constraints.

-Tooling that tracks these proxies can make architectural effects legible without mystique.
+Tools that track these signals can make architectural effects legible.

-Such tools are aids, not substitutes, for judgment.
+They are aids, not substitutes, for judgment.

 ---

-## Why Early Strictness Exists
+## Why Early Strictness Appears

-Architects are often strict early because:
+Early strictness often reflects cost asymmetry:

-* preserving options is cheap early,
+- preserving options is cheap early,
-* recreating them later is expensive,
+- recreating them later is expensive,
-* and costs are usually paid by someone else.
+- costs are usually paid by someone else.

-Late flexibility is not kindness.
+Late flexibility is not generosity.
 It is deferred billing.

 ---

-## Failure Modes
+## Recurring Failure Patterns

-Recurring structural failure patterns include:
+Common structural failures include:

-* option destruction without cost ownership,
+- option destruction without cost ownership,
-* authority without accountability,
+- authority without accountability,
-* accountability without authority,
+- accountability without authority,
-* replacing architectural judgment with process,
+- substituting process for judgment,
-* mistaking articulation for insight.
+- mistaking articulation for insight.

-These failures repeat across domains because the underlying constraints repeat.
+These patterns recur because the underlying constraints recur.

 ---

-## Status
+## Status Note

 This document is intentionally incomplete.

 It is a snapshot of accumulated observations, meant to be:

-* challenged,
+- challenged,
-* extended,
+- extended,
-* refined,
+- refined,
-* grounded further in execution.
+- grounded in further execution.

 If it ever feels “finished,” it has likely drifted into abstraction.